-Does Washing Hands Stop Disease Spreading
+Does Washing Hands Really Stop Spread of Diseases

 Frequently people give up drying their hands and wipe them on their clothes instead, but hand-hygiene is a key part of infection control and drying hands after washing is a very important part of the process.